ror-community/ror-site/content/events/_index.md

 - Duration: 1 hour
 - Location: Online
 - Recorded: Yes
-- Description: The July 2026 edition of the bi-monthly ROR Community Call features an in-depth training on how the ROR affiliation matching service works.
-The ROR team also give updates about ongoing work, and all participants are invited to ask questions, provide feedback, and share news about their ROR integrations.
+- Description: This special summer school edition of the bi-monthly ROR Community Call features an in-depth exploration the ROR's affiliation matching service for matching text strings to ROR IDs.
+After a brief introduction to the service, participants will engage in hands-on self-directed exercises suitable for any and all skill levels and will have the opportunity to ask the ROR tech team live questions.
+The ROR team also gives brief updates about ongoing work, and all participants are invited to ask questions, provide feedback, and share news about their ROR integrations.

 {{< button color="green" link="https://crossref.zoom.us/meeting/register/PX_TPzyAQJO3KGrNhuQFuA" >}} Register for the ROR Community Call July 2026 {{< /button >}}